Lizzd/Openpose-Pose-classify/README.md

 Inclusion of :
  - Collect videos for standard and not standard rehabilitation motions
- - Collect the IMU accelerators data on more joints for standard and not standard rehabilitation motions
+ - Collect the IMU accelerometers data on more joints for standard and not standard rehabilitation motions
- - Denoising the IMU accelerators data
+ - Denoising the IMU accelerometers data
  - Train single model for special rehabilitation motions
- - Analyze and evaluate the effect of accelerator placed on different joint for special rehabilitation motions
+ - Analyze and evaluate the effect of accelerometers placed on different joint for special rehabilitation motions